legendarycode3/onchain-betting-contract/README.md

  ## Benefits of Onchain Betting Smart Contract
  * ****Transparency:**** All bets, rules, payouts, and transactions are recorded on a blockchain and can be publicly verified.
-Users can independently verify that bets are handled
+Users can independently verify that bets are handled according to the contract's rules,
  * ****Trustless Operation:****